mjawwad19/MKS22X-FinalProject/README.md

 [Day 2] 5/19/19:
 - Jawwad:
     - considered making the individual pieces implement a Piece class...but nah.
 Proved harder than it was worth.
-    - experimented and pushed through PShape hell and tries to get a working piece with movement, or just not moving when not allowed
+    - experimented and pushed through PShape hell and tried to get a working piece with movement, or just not moving when not allowed
     - All work and no play makes Jawwad a crazy man.
     - figured out an easier way to create the pieces using PShape and children, in line with how the the grid and blocks are formatted.
       - This can be seen in the Experiments directory under EasyShapes: we will not be using it till we confirm for certain it can move and rotate correctly.